Stem Cells: What Are They and 8 Ways to Activate Them

 Stem cells are found in your body.
 While most cells in your body have specific functions, a stem cell doesn’t have a specific purpose and can turn into any cell if needed.
 They are undifferentiated cells or raw materials that can turn into cells with specialized functions as your body requires them.

-Research scientists and medical professionals are interested in stem cells because they may help them to understand how our cells and body functions, why and how we get certain diseases, and find potential treatments or cures.
-Research is on-going, but stem cells show promise in treating certain diseases with no currently known cure, including spinal cord injury, Alzheimer’s disease, Parkinson’s disease, heart disease, and diabetes (1, 2).
+Research scientists and medical professionals are interested in stem cells because they may help them understand how our cells and body function, why and how we get certain diseases, and find potential treatments or cures.
+Research is ongoing, but stem cells show promise in treating certain diseases with no currently known cure, including spinal cord injury, Alzheimer’s disease, Parkinson’s disease, heart disease, and diabetes (1, 2).

 stem cells